 All students entering the University of California must demonstrate an ability to write effectively by fulfilling the entry level writing requirement.
 This requirement may be met in one of the following ways prior to admission:

-- 30 or better on the ACT, English Languate Arts; or
+- Acheiving a score of 30 or better on the ACT, Combined English Language Arts (ELA) test;

-- 680 or better on the SAT, Evidence-Based Reading and Writing*; or
+- Acheiving a score of 680 or better on the SAT, Evidence-Based Reading and Writing test

-- 3 or above on either Advanced Placement Examination in English; or
+- Acheiving a score of 3 or higher on either Advanced Placement Examination in English;

 - Passing the University of California system-wide Analytical Writing Placement Exam (AWPE) while in high school;

 - Entering the university with transcripts showing the completion of an acceptable 3-semester unit or 4-quarter unit course in English composition equivalent to Writing 2 at UCSB, with a grade of C or better

 Students who have not taken the Analytical Writing Placement examination and who have not met the UC Entry Level Writing Requirement in one of the other ways listed above will be required to take the examination prior to the start of fall quarter at UCSB (see the UCSB Writing Program for examination time and location).
 An appropriate score on the examination will satisfy the requirement.
 Only one UC examination may be taken – either the system-wide Entry Level Examination while in high school or the examination given at UCSB; and neither may be repeated.

 Students who enter UCSB without having fulfilled the university’s Entry Level Writing requirement and who do not achieve an appropriate score on the examination given on campus must enroll in Writing 1, 1E or LING 12 within their first year at UCSB.
 A grade of C or higher in Writing 1, 1E or LING 12 is needed to satisfy the requirement.
 Students who earn a grade of C- or lower in Writing 1, 1E or LING 12 will be required to repeat the course in successive quarters until the requirement is satisfied.